SEO checklist: 15 Actionable SEO Tips for Your Website

 3) Run Stress Tests on Your Site To Measure Performance

-The whole point of optimizing your website for search engines is to rise up in rankings and attract more traffic to your site.
+The whole point of optimizing your website for search engines is to rise in rankings and attract more traffic to your site.

 But what if your webservers can't handle heavy traffic and slow down (or even crash) the moment a few dozen people visit your website?